ellakoa/postcard-poem/content/posts/the-blushing-sun.md

   Slipping his gown, he smoulders red, as he discreetly sets onto his bed
-  The errant clouds, feel a tad abashed turn the sky a pretty orange and pink as out of sight, the sleeping sun sinks.
+  The errant clouds, feel a tad abashed turning the sky a pretty orange and pink as out of sight, the sleeping sun sinks.
 alignPoemLeft: false
 removePostcardPadding: false